How to Wear & Care for Cashmere Sweaters: 7 Worth the Splurge

 Is a Cashmere Sweater Worth It?

-This pink one, below, is from Ann Taylor.
-Not only is it excellent quality, but the stunning color and the modern shape make it one gorgeous-looking piece, even when you wear it with something as simple as jeans.
+The pink one below is from Ann Taylor.
+Not only is it excellent quality, but the stunning color and elegant shape make it a gorgeous-looking piece, even when paired with something as simple as jeans.

 What Makes Cashmere So Special?